andrei-filip912/client/README.md

 ### `npm run test`

 Launches the test runner in the interactive watch mode.
 Any change made to the files will rerun the tests.\
-See the according documentation [running tests](https://jestjs.io/ro/docs/getting-started), for more information.
+See the jest [documentation](https://jestjs.io/ro/docs/getting-started), for more information.

 ## Learn More